ACCESS-NRI/ACCESS-OM3/README.md

 ## Releases

-The software in this repositry contributes to [model configurations](https://github.com/accESS-NRI/access-om3-configs).
+The software in this repository contributes to [access-om3 model configurations](https://github.com/accESS-NRI/access-om3-configs).
 Release information will be available on the [ACCESS Hive Forum](https://forum.access-hive.org.au/t/access-om3-release-information/4494) when supported releases are made.

 ## Support